-96. InterDigital incorporates by reference the preceding paragraphs as if fully set forth herein.

-97. Like the'054 Patent, the '933 Patent describes a device and method for wirelessly transferring data from a touchscreen device.
+- 113. InterDigital incorporates by reference the preceding paragraphs as if fully set forth herein. - 114.
+Like the '054 Patent, the '933 Patent describes a device and method for wirelessly transferring data from a touchscreen device.
 According to the method of the patent, a user may select a file to transfer from a touchscreen device.
 The processor of the touchscreen device uses Bluetooth to detect nearby devices, from which the user can select a target device.
 After sending a message to the target device to transfer the selected file, and receiving an acceptance, the touchscreen device transfers the file to the target device using Wi-Fi.

-98. Lenovo has infringed, contributed to the infringement of, and/or induced infringement of the '933 Patent by making, using, selling, offering for sale, or importing into the United States, or by intending that others make, use, import into, offer for sale, or sell in the United States, products and/or methods covered by one or more claims of the '933 Patent including, but not limited to, smartphones, laptops, and tablet computers that support wireless file sharing.

-99. By way of example only, Lenovo's ThinkPad X1 Carbon Gen. 10, infringesClaim 1 of the '933 Patent as set forth in the claim chart attached as Exhibit 26.

-100. Lenovo has been aware of the '933 Patent since at least the filing date of this Complaint.

-101. Lenovo's customers and end-users of the Accused Products directly infringeClaim 1 of the '933 Patent, at least by using the Accused Products.

-102. On information and belief, Lenovo has actively induced infringement of at least Claim 1 of the '933 Patent since at least the filing date of this Complaint, in violation of 35 U.S.C. § 271(b).
+- 115. Lenovo has infringed, contributed to the infringement of, and/or induced infringement of the '933 Patent by making, using, selling, offering for sale, or importing into the United States, or by intending that others make, use, import into, offer for sale, or sell in the United States, products and/or methods covered by one or more claims of the '933 Patent including, but not limited to, smartphones, laptops, and tablet computers that support wireless file sharing. - 116.
+By way of example only, Lenovo's ThinkPad X1 Carbon Gen. 10, infringes Claim 1 of the '933 Patent as set forth in the claim chart attached as Exhibit 26. - 117.
+Lenovo has been aware of the '933 Patent since at least the filing date of thisComplaint. - 118.
+Lenovo's customers and end-users of the Accused Products directly infringe Claim 1 of the '933 Patent, at least by using the Accused Products. - Claim 1 of the '933 Patent since at least the filing date of this Complaint, in violation of 35 U.S.C. § 271(b).
 Lenovo knowingly and intentionally induces users of one or more of the Accused Products to directly infringe one or more claims of the '933 Patent by encouraging, instructing, and aiding one or more persons in the United States, including Lenovo employees who test and operate Accused Products at the direction of Lenovo, to make, use (including testing those devices and methods), sell, or offer to sell one or more of the Accused Products in a manner that infringes the '933 Patent.
 See, e.g., Exs.
 9-13 (Lenovo advertising products for sale and their capabilities); Exs.
 19, 20 (Lenovo instructions on using Nearby Share); Exs.
 21-25 (Websites describing Nearby Share feature).